 I paused; the Border Monitor on the Atlathian side would have seen the distinctive plasma wave of the flash-out.
-Protocol was to wait for news from the other side, and once informed, they then passed a report to the Police Department for their records.
+The protocol was to wait for news from the other side, and once informed, they then passed a report to the Atlathian Police Department for their records.

 "Do you want me to mention Ambassador Kroft's shuttle too?"

-"Yes, Chief Asmist will need to know why I was in pursuit.
-Also ask the Monitor to pass on a message from me to Chief Asmist; if he's got a little time to spare, I'd value a chat."
+"Yes.
+Chief Asmist will need to know why I was in pursuit.
+Also ask the Monitor to pass on a message from me to Chief Asmist: if he has a little time to spare, I'd value a chat."

 Kelt nodded.
 "I'll get that done, Sheriff."

-With a nod to his men, I was passed-through the crowd and into the yard, one of the guards pointing me towards the impressive Imperial Services Administration building, which is faced with white marble panels, shipped-in from a planet twenty light-years away.
+With a nod to his men, I was passed through the crowd and into the yard, one of the guards pointing me towards the impressive Imperial Services Administration building.
+This was an imposing structure faced with white marble panels, shipped in from a planet twenty light years away.

-Before entering, I glanced towards Launch Ramp One; Wil had a two-man crew out on the end of the last flat section, likely inspecting for damage.
-Bulbous and cumbersome, their reflective white spacesuits glowed in the Interface light; above them, little puffs of expelled air were flash-freezing into glittering jets that disappeared off into the darkness.
-Space walking is one of the most dangerous activities on Frontier, and I hoped they were on bonus.
+Before entering, I glanced towards Launch Ramp One.
+Wil had a two-man Space Walker crew out on the end of the last flat section, likely inspecting for damage or debris on the rails.
+Bulbous and cumbersome, their reflective white spacesuits glowed in the Interface light; above them, little puffs of expelled air were flash freezing into glittering jets that disappeared off into the darkness.
+As one of the most dangerous activities on Frontier they had my total respect.

 Inside the Administration building, one of the guards ushered me through to Ankut's office on the ground floor.
-It's a utilitarian room finished in white, with a plain black desk and matching leather office chairs.
-Shelves filled with rows of box files run along one wall.
-On the opposite wall, a single large window looks down the length of the spaceport, with the passenger hall nearest, then the three Launch Ramps and beyond them the goods sheds and the scooping ramp of the landing skid-way.
+It was a utilitarian room finished in white, with a plain black desk and matching leather office chairs.
+Shelves filled with rows of box files ran along one wall.
+On the opposite wall, a single large window looked down the length of the spaceport, with the passenger hall nearest, then the three Launch Ramps and beyond them the goods sheds and the scooping ramp of the landing skidway.

 Magret sat behind Ankut's desk, rising to her feet as I entered.
 "Did you get him?"

-"No. He went straight into the Interface without even slowing.
+"No. He cycled straight into the Interface without even slowing.
 Could have been panic, but I think it was intentional."

 "Shit, shit, shit!"
 Magret slumped into the chair.
 She avoided my eyes for a few seconds before adding, "They took you off it, Artur, almost the first thing they Blinked.
 They're sending down a SCIIM."

-Special Crimes Investigator for his Imperial Majesty is as high as it gets in Imperial law-keeping, but this was my town.
-"I've a couple of hours before they can get someone down..."
+Special Crimes Investigator for his Imperial Majesty was as high as it went in Imperial lawkeeping, but this was my town.
+"I've a couple of hours before they get someone down..."

 Her voice was firm.
-"You've to do nothing, Sheriff Perax."
+"You're to do nothing, Sheriff Perax."

 I heard the alarm sirens whoop.
-Maybe it was just protocol for a dignitary of Lintsa's rank, but it sounded a bit quick and pre-arranged.
-I hated to think it was some stupid House feud or a political assassination, she deserved better.
+Maybe it was just protocol for a dignitary of Lintsa's rank, but it sounded a bit quick and prearranged.
+I hated to think it was a stupid House feud or a political assassination, she deserved better.
 They all did, her aides as well.
 I realised I'd taken a little too long to respond and quickly came to attention.